 If visual observing is your primary interest, the Orion Sirius 8 EQ-G Reflector Telescope will provide years of wonderful views.
 At its heart is an 8" (203mm), center-marked parabolic mirror of 1000mm focal length (f/4.9).
 The tube features an upgraded 2" Crayford-style focuser with a 1.25" insert and drawtube tensioning knob.

-Other features include ten slew rates from 1.5x to 800x sidereal and large R.A. and Dec. locking levers.
+Other features include ten slew rates from 1.5x to 800x sidereal and large Right Ascension (R.A.) and Declination (Dec) locking levers.
 The tripod is remarkably sturdy, featuring extendable 1.75"-diameter stainless steel legs.

 To power the telescope mount you will need a 12-volt DC battery or an AC-to-DC adapter for use of 110-volt power.